stellar/slingshot/zkvm/docs/utreexo.md

 1. All marked items and subtrees with only-deleted items are actually removed.
 2. Remaining intermediate nodes are re-organized to form new perfect binary trees:
-	* From lowest to highest order `k`, the forest is scanned left-to-right.
+	* From lowest to highest level `k`, the forest is scanned left-to-right.
 	* Each second `k`-tree is merged with the preceding `k`-tree, replacing it with a new `k+1`-tree.
 	* If there is only one `k`-tree left, it is left as-is.
 3. A _catch-up tree_ is extracted from the new forest.